avafinger/pine64-touchscreen/readme.md

 		00000b0 0ccf 0006 0000 0000 0000 0000 0000 0000
 		00000c0 5ed5 589e 0000 0000 3562 0006 0000 0000

+d. **Touch point is wrong or offset some pixels or i cannot touch the far edges of LCD**

+	This is an indication /etc/pointercal has been previously populated and needs to be deleted:

+	sudo rm /etc/pointercal
+	sudo reboot

 *** WIP ***